traumverloren/til/rspec/ignore-hidden-elements.md

       });
 ```

-is accessible to testing, in your spec, you gotta let Capybara know to not ignore hidden elements:
+...in your spec, you gotta let Capybara know to not ignore hidden elements:

 ```ruby
 before do